xpack/web-llvm/website/docs/api/files/lib-lib-transforms-lib-transforms-objcarc-provenanceanalysis-cpp.md

 ## Description {#details}

-<p>This file defines a special form of Alias Analysis called <span class="doxyComputerOutput">Provenance / Analysis''. </span></p>
+<p>This file defines a special form of Alias Analysis called “Provenance Analysis”.</p>

-<p>The word provenance'' refers to the history of the ownership / of an object.
-Thus `‘Provenance Analysis`' is an analysis which attempts to use various techniques to determine if locally</p>
+<p>The word “provenance” refers to the history of the ownership of an object.
+Thus “Provenance Analysis” is an analysis which attempts to use various techniques to determine if locally</p>

 <p>WARNING: This file knows about certain library functions.
 It recognizes them by name, and hardwires knowledge of their semantics.</p>